md-sohrab-alam/android-obd-reader/README.md

 Check which PIDs supported in your vehicle if you do not set any command.
 Based on standard PIDs, we are calculating followings:

-1: Distance Traveled
+* Distance Traveled
-2: Idle Time
+* Idle Time
-3: Driving Time
+* Driving Time
-4: Max Speed in one Trip
+* Max Speed in one Trip
-5: Max RPM
+* Max RPM
-6: Idling Fuel Consumtion
+* Idling Fuel Consumtion
-7: Driving Fuel Consumtion
+* Driving Fuel Consumtion
-8: Instant Fuel Consumtion
+* Instant Fuel Consumtion
-9: Rapid Acceleration Times (How many times speed increases very fast) 10:Rapid Declaration Times (How many time emergency brake is used)
+* Rapid Acceleration Times (How many times speed increases very fast)
+* Rapid Declaration Times (How many time emergency brake is used)

 ## Source Enviourment